 Over half of the world’s mountain gorilla population is in Rwanda.
 Therefore; it offers some of the best primate tracking.
 Travelers come from far and wide.
 To catch a glimpse of the magnificent gorillas yet, there is so much more to see and experience.
 Rwanda is an up-and-coming safari destination with central Africa’s largest protected wetland in the Akagera National Park.
 Other primates include the Sykes monkey, Golden monkey, and chimpanzees.

 The country’s miraculous recovery from its painful past is testimony to the newfound solidarity, impressive work ethic and warmth of its people.
+Four Genocide Memorials have been added to UNESCO World Heritage Sites.
+They are:

 Capital of Rwanda

 Ideally positioned in the center of Rwanda; Kigali is the capital and home to the international airport.
 Extending across several hills and valleys, with good road links to the rest of the country.
-First-time visitors to the bustling and colorful center often remark how clean the streets are.
+First time visitors to the bustling and colorful center often remark how clean the streets are.
 A matter of pride across every community throughout the country.

 Main attractions in Rwanda